Jack Kelsey

-Alfred John "Jack" Kelsey (19 November 1929 – 18 March 1992) was a Welsh international football goalkeeper, who also played for Arsenal.
+Alfred John Kelsey (19 November 1929 – 18 March 1992) was a Welsh international football goalkeeper, who also played for Arsenal.
 He is regarded as one of the greatest goalkeepers to play for Wales.

 Early life

 Jack Kelsey was born at 382 Jersey Road in the Llansamlet area of Swansea, the second of three children born to Alfred Kelsey and his wife Sarah Ann (née Howe).
 His father hailed from London but had moved to South Wales in 1911 where he worked as a smelter furnaceman.

 Kelsey attended Cwm School but left at a young age to work alongside his father and qualified as a crane driver.

 Club career

 He was spotted by an ex-Arsenal player, Les Morris, whilst Kelsey was playing for his local side, Winch Wen, then in the Swansea & District League.
 Morris recommended Kelsey to Arsenal, who upon watching the goalkeeper for a few games, decided to sign him.
 Arsenal already had an established first-choice goalkeeper at this time, in George Swindin, so Kelsey could do nothing but wait for his chance to play for the first team.

 After two years in the reserves, Kelsey made his first-team debut against Charlton Athletic on 24 February 1951 at Highbury, after Swindin had received an injury; However, Kelsey's first start was not an auspicious one, as Arsenal lost 5–2, their heaviest defeat at home since November 1928.
 Kelsey made a total of four appearances that season, but was dropped once Swindin returned and did not feature in Arsenal's 1951–52 run to the FA Cup final.